By Charles Whiting

 In the final analysis, Hitler failed in the Ardennes.
 His armies did not reach their objectives.
 The Battle of the Bulge was a German defeat.
 In retrospect, however, one cannot truly say that it was an Allied victory.
 Not only did it postpone the end of the war for another two months and cost the valuable lives of many thousands of Allied servicemen, but it also enabled the Soviets to win a great political victory.
 Due to Allied entanglements and shortcomings in the West during the winter of 1944–45, the Red Army was allowed to penetrate deep into the heart of Central Europe.

 Within months of the end of the war, General George S. Patton, Jr., was already telling one of Eisenhower’s deputies: “I really believe that we are going to fight them (the Soviets), and if this country does not do it now, it will be taking them on years later when the Russians are ready for it and we will have an awful time whipping them.”

 The Cold War was on its way, and one might say that this 40-year struggle, which involved the Korean and Vietnam wars, was in a fashion, Hitler’s revenge.
 Crazy or not, the Führer had, that September, dreamed up a long-term scenario of death and destruction in that little wooden bed of his in that remote East Prussian forest.

-Well-known author Charles Whiting has written numerous books on topics related to World War II.
-He resides in England.
+Well-known author Charles Whiting wrote numerous books on topics related to World War II.